JinoFin/EUCertify/README.md

 - Questions adapt to previous answers.
 - Each answer emits tags (e.g., EEE, Battery, Radio, Toy, Machinery, FoodContact).
 - Tags feed the rule/standards resolver so EUCertify can auto-pick applicable legislation, EN standards, and documents.
 No external services required.

+## Languages
+- UI supports English, German, and Chinese.
+Select from the header.
+- **Documents** (preview and exported PDFs/DOCX) are **always generated in German** to meet local regulatory expectations.
+User-entered text remains as entered.